1.0 Overview

 Whilst studying at the University, Students must maintain at least half-time enrolment in a degree granting programme and maintain SAP throughout the course.
 We apply consistent application of SAP standards to evaluate, investigate and monitor all Title IV students (full-time, part-time, undergraduate and graduate).

 SAP evaluation takes place at the end of each payment period for all educational programmes.
-This equates to a minimum of three times each academic year in most cases.
+This equates to a minimum of two times each academic year in most cases.

 4.0 New Students